Menu

 A Hoarding At the Rooftop of Manu Bhaker’s School

-• Then on one day, she visited her school’s shooting range and casually took a pistol and straightaway shot 7.5.
+• Once, Manu visited her school’s shooting range and casually took a pistol and straightaway shot 7.5.
 The coach was astonished as it normally takes 6-months to a year to shoot so accurately.

 Manu Bhaker in the shooting range